miraland-labs/solarti-program-library/README.md

-# Solana Program Library
+# Solarti Program Library

-The Solana Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+The Solarti Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
 These programs are tested against Solana's implementation of Sealevel,